kcx1/qplug/README.md

 This tool aims to make developing Q-SYS plugins easier by combining different tools into a single command line interface.

+** New Stuff:**
+Here's a brief list of new stuff in 0.4.0:

+- Definitions for Q-SYS Extensions to LuaLS are no longer embedded in the binary!
+But you can install them separately using the new install command.
+You can now find them at: [Q-SYS-LuaLS-Definitions](https://github.com/kcx1/Q-SYS-LuaLS-Definitions)
+    - As the scope of qplug grows, it's important to be able to update portions like the definitions without having to rebuild the binary.
+This also provides an entry point to be able to install and manage new tools in the future.
+- Sync Command!
+    - Sync files from your IDE to Q-SYS controls.
+- Install Command!
+    - Install helper tools for Q-Plug (Including the previously included definitions)
+    - Install the QSC encryption tool to encrypt your Q-SYS plugins.
+    - Install the legacy build tool developed by the Q-SYS team in order to support older plugins.
+- Encryption Tool!
+    - Wrapper command to leverage the official Q-SYS encryption tool.
+    - NOTE: You do need to install the encryption tool first!

 **Features:**
 - ✨ Create new projects with ease!
     - Template based creation - Bring your own template or use the built-in one 🎉